luizbgomide/EclipsePhase2e-ptbr/src.clean_html/07/02-new-life.md

 The first species to be fully uplifted are those that already demonstrated complex reasoning abilities: hominids, cetaceans, parrots, corvids, octopi, and pigs.
 The uplifted _Homo neanderthalensis_ was recreated from DNA samples recovered from archeological sites and isolated from human samples.
 Elephants were also uplifted, but neither they nor their genetics survived the Fall.

 Like AGIs, uplifts are raised and socialized the same as other members of transhumanity and share the same hierarchy of needs.
 However, differences in biology mean that uplifts sometimes have unique mental outlooks, social customs, and patterns of non-verbal communication.
 Uplift morphologies are often enhanced to make them more compatible with transhuman society.
-Uplifts and other transhumans can and do sleeve into each other's morphs, though this can be an alienating experience.
+Uplifts and other transhumans can and do sleeve into each other’s morphs, though this can be an alienating experience.

 ### Smart Animals